Israel Experience High School Scholarship Program

 work hard to make sure that the neediest families are given priority.
 While we do take into account the family’s

 our office at email@example.com before submitting an application.

 Application and selection information

 - Scholarship priority is given to applicants who have never been to Israel, although those who have been to Israel before may still apply.
 JUF Israel experience scholarships cannot be used to extend a current program or for programs that are substantially similar to a program in which the applicant has already participated.

 - Prior involvement in Jewish communal activities is not a requirement for receiving a financial need scholarship.

 - No full scholarships are awarded.

-Scholarship applications for winter and spring programs are due November 1.
+Scholarship applications for summer programs are due March 1.
 FACTS Grant & Aid Assessment will be conducting the financial analysis for Israel experience scholarships.
-Applicants can apply online at FACTS Grant & Aid Assessment by November 1 and will be notified by mid-December, following the meeting of the Scholarship Committee.
+Applicants can apply online at FACTS Grant & Aid Assessment by March 1 and will be notified by mid-May, following the meeting of the Scholarship Committee.
 Applications are not considered on a rolling basis, so early submission of a scholarship application will not change the notification date.

-Scholarship applications for fall and academic year programs are due April 15.
-Please refer back to this page for more information and the application link in early January.
+Scholarship applications for winter and spring programs are due October 15.
+Please refer back to this page for more information and the application link in mid-September.